terraform-ibm-modules/terraform-ibm-s2s-auth/examples/basic/README.md

 The text below should describe exactly what resources are provisioned / configured by the example.
 -->

-An end-to-end basic example that will provision the following:
+An end-to-end basic example that provisions the following resources:

-- A new resource group if one is not passed in.
+- A new resource group, if one is not passed in.
-- An authorization policy for databases-for-postgresql -> kms.
+- An authorization policy between the IBM Cloud Databases for PostgreSQL and Key Protect services.
-- A cbr rule for kms in the resource group.
+- A context-based restriction (CBR) rule for Key Protect in the resource group.